 Lower Mustang/Muktinath: Trek

-The Major attractions of Lower Mustang trek are beautiful places.
-Marpha, Jomsom, Kagbeni, Tiri, Jharkot Muktinath and Lupra villages are spectacular.
+The Major attractions of the Lower Mustang trek are beautiful places.
+Marpha, Jomsom, Kagbeni, Tiri, Jharkot Muktinath, and Lupra villages are spectacular.
 And the Buddhist culture and lifestyle are worth experiencing.

 The highest point in this trek is Muktinath situated at 3,710 meters above sea level.